spiral/docs/docs/en/http/psr-15.md

 composer require middlewares/fast-route middlewares/request-handler
 ```

 Create bootloader to bind this implementation to our http server.
-We can either bind handler via `HttpBootloader` or
+We can either bind handler
-simply declare `Psr\Http\Server\RequestHandlerInterface` in `SINGLETONS`:
+via `Spiral\Bootloader\Http\HttpBootloader` or simply declare `Psr\Http\Server\RequestHandlerInterface` in `SINGLETONS`:

 ```php
 use FastRoute;